-East London acid attack: Image of suspect released - BBC News
+Acid attack suspect image released

 Cousins Resham Khan and Jameel Muhktar had been celebrating Ms Khan's 21st birthday before the attack.

-Officers would like to speak to John Tomlin, 24, and are appealing for information on his whereabouts.
+John Tomlin, 24, is described as white, 6ft tall, of stocky build and with short fair hair.

-He has been described as 6ft tall, of stocky build and with short fair hair.
-He is known to frequent the Canning Town area.
+Ms Khan, a student at Manchester Metropolitan University, and Mr Muhktar suffered severe burns to the face and body in the attack on 21 June.

-Ms Khan and Mr Muhktar suffered severe burns to the face and body in the attack on 21 June.
+"Within seconds, my cousin started screaming.
+Her eyes were blistered, her face started melting.
+My face started melting", Mr Muhktar said.

 According to police, they had stopped at traffic lights when the man approached them and threw the toxic substance at Ms Khan through the window.